dotswg/dots-requirements/draft-ietf-dots-requirements.md

 enabling or supplementing the very attacks DOTS purports to mitigate.

 SEC-001
-: Peer Mutual Authentication: DOTS clients and DOTS servers MUST authenticate each other before a DOTS session is considered valid.
+: Peer Mutual Authentication: DOTS agents MUST authenticate each other before a DOTS session is considered valid.
 The method of authentication is not specified, but should follow current industry best practices with respect to any cryptographic mechanisms to authenticate the remote peer.

 SEC-002
 : Message Confidentiality, Integrity and Authenticity: DOTS protocols MUST take